xxittysnxx/sport-semantic-system/README.md

 The code for this project is split into 3 directories:

 - `frontend`: contains the upload and search interface.
-- `backend`: contains the logic for handle the uploaded video to the server and the processed data into database.
+- `backend`: contains the logic for handle the uploaded video to the server, yolo model to annotate videos and the processed data into database.
 - `MySQL`: contains data stores the video annotations.
 - `yolo machine learning`: wait for update.